WeatherLab/fsodoc/source/contributing/styleguide.rst

 ######################

-The following document declares a set of coding convention rules to be followed when contributing PHP code to the CodeIgniter project.
+The following document declares a set of coding convention rules to be followed when contributing PHP code to the FSO project.

 Some of these rules, like naming conventions for example, *may* be incorporated into the framework's logic and therefore be functionally